For Faculty

 Initiatives

 The King Center invites proposals from Stanford faculty for ambitious, new initiatives harnessing and developing the university’s distinctive strengths in research on global development and poverty.
-Letters of intent are accepted in fall quarter.
+Letters of intent are accepted in autumn quarter.

 Read about our current initiatives and learn how to apply

-Capacity Building and Policy Engagement Activities Grants
+Capacity Building and Policy Engagement Grants

 Learn more about our support for capacity building and policy engagement